 Mainstreaming refers to the process of embedding climate change planning in the spectrum of government ministries, sectoral plans and activities.
-Relevant GCCA: PSIS activities include:
+Relevant GCCA: PSIS activities are given below.

-a review of the extent of climate change mainstreaming in national strategic plans, policies and budgets in Tonga.
-This was conducted to inform an assessment of the country's readiness to receive international climate finance through budget support mechanisms;
+A review of the extent of climate change mainstreaming in national strategic plans, policies and budgets in Tonga.
+This was conducted to inform an assessment of the country's readiness to receive international climate finance through budget support mechanisms.

-providing technical assistance for the design and implementation of the Tonga Climate Change Fund.
-It is planned that the fund, once implemented, will ensure a sustainable generation of revenue from both internal and external sources to enhance the Government of Tonga's capacity to effectively implement current and future climate change and climaterelated disaster activities.
+- Providing technical assistance for the design and implementation of the Tonga Climate Change Fund.
+It is planned that the fund, once implemented, will ensure a sustainable generation of revenue from both internal and external sources to enhance the Government of Tonga's capacity to effectively implement current and future climate change and disaster management activities. - Revision of the Tonga Climate Change Policy and alignment with the revised 2015-2020 JNAP.